 Blogging will be a simple career change!
 Right?

 Yes and No. There is a lot to learn before you can become a successful blogger.
 Not least, you need to develop your own writing style.

 You will need to learn about Search Engine Optimisation (SEO) and how to use Social Media.
 You will need to learn how to accept failure.
 Because, you will not get it right first time.

-This site: MS Health Blog is a new beginning.
+MS Health Blog is a new beginning.

 An older blog has fallen foul of hackers and it has become necessary to start this new Blog.